yjose/react-native-forms-tutorial/README.md

 Our Last step is To Use [react-native-keyboard-aware-scroll-view](https://github.com/APSL/react-native-keyboard-aware-scroll-view) component that handles keyboard appearance and automatically scrolls to focused TextInput.

 Yep!
-Our Form Component is Ready for Production 😎And you can play around with it in this[Snack Editor Project](https://snack.expo.io/@yjose/form-in-react-native,-the-right-way!-).
+Our Form Component is Ready for Production 😎 And you can play around with it in the `RNForms` demo files.

 ```ts
 //App.tsx